 For the past two years, Rick Remender’s Uncanny X-Force has been something I quite looked forward to on Wednesdays.
-At a time when many of my favorite superhero comics were not that great or being cancelled, Uncanny X-Force was a consistently good title and filled that superhero space in my heart.
+At a time when many of my favorite superhero comics were not that great or being canceled, Uncanny X-Force was a consistently good title and filled that superhero space in my heart.
 So, when the opportunity presented itself for me to review all 37 issues of Remender’s run, I jumped at.
-And here, lords and ladies, is the finished product – my Uncanny X-Force MEGA review.
+And here, lords and ladies is the finished product – my Uncanny X-Force MEGA review.
 Cheers!

 Uncanny X-Force #9 Written by Rick Remender Art by Billy Tan Colors by Dean White

 * There are minor spoilers contained in this review. *